In this section

 Experts in tetralogy of Fallot treatment

-TET is very treatable, most often requiring surgery before a child’s first birthday.
-It is a complex condition, however, and its symptoms resemble those related to other conditions.
+Tetralogy of Fallot is very treatable, most often requiring surgery before a child’s first birthday.
+It is a complex heart condition, however, and its symptoms resemble those related to other conditions.
 Expert diagnosis is necessary to determine how your child’s heart is affected so that treatment can be customized based on your child’s unique needs.
 Herma Heart Institute’s pediatric cardiologists and heart surgeons have extensive experience in treating tetralogy of Fallot of all types and offer exceptional surgical outcomes for patients.
 Our program consistently outperforms when it comes to congenital heart surgery outcomes for even the most complex types of heart disease, as evaluated by the Society of Thoracic Surgeons.
 Learn more about our heart surgery outcomes.

 Tetralogy of Fallot (TOF or "TET") is a combination of four congenital heart defects, including: